 BFI London Film Festival presents The Last Black Man in San Francisco.

-There are few films in modern cinema that exude brilliance within the first ten minutes.
+Few films in modern cinema exude brilliance within the first ten minutes.
 But in a similar vein to Barry Jenkins, If Beale Street Could Talk.
 The Last Black Man in San Francisco grabs your heart and soul from the start through vibrant cinematography, a sublime score, and characters rich in belonging, emotion and depth.

-Winner of the Grand Jury prize at this year’s Sundance Film Festival, Joe Talbot’s debut feature film shines with a rare poetic beauty.
+The Grand Jury prize winner at this year’s Sundance Film Festival, Joe Talbot’s debut feature film shines with a rare poetic beauty.
 Here we are offered a powerful love letter to art, friendship, love and loss.
 Its exploration of male friendship, race and belonging in a changing city layered with sadness and joy.
 Loosely based on the real-life story of Jimmie Fails and his friendship with director Joe Talbot, the film places Jimmie’s experiences into a dreamlike cityscape.

 READ MORE: IN MY BLOOD IT RUNS

 Jimmie (Jimmie Fails) and his best friend Montgomery (Jonathan Majors) share a small single room in Montgomery’s grandfather’s house.
 Both men were born and raised in San Francisco, yet both feel isolated and alone as the city changes around them.
 Here we find the poor communities moved further and further away from the city’s wealth; its once-thriving black neighbourhoods forgotten as residents are pushed to the outskirts.
 But despite this, Jimmie and Montgomery share a deep love for their city and all its flaws.